 2. Use a flashlight and peer into the grinding chamber of the disposer.

-3. If you see an object that would obstruct the ability for the grinding chamber to move, look for a 1/4" allen wrench.
-Most garbage disposals come with a 1/4" allen wrench.
+3. If you see an object that would obstruct the ability of the grinding chamber to move, look for a 1/4″ Allen wrench.
+Most garbage disposals come with a 1/4″ Allen wrench.

 Avoid using a plunger.
 Only plunge the disposer as a last option.
 Plunging could force the seals in the disposer out of place and create leaks.

 Diagnosing and fixing the drainage problem for a sink, shower or tube may be a long and difficult process.
 Be safe.
-If fixing the issue is something that is risky or not being understood, contact a drain service company.
-The range of pricing for a company who cares to do the job correctly is within $145.00 - $225.00.
-This depends on material used in piping, age of the house which would help the plumber understand the plumbing code that was used in assembling the plumbing system, access to the plumbing and what is assumed to be creating the blockage.
+If fixing the issue is risky or not being understood, contact a drain service company.
+The range of pricing for a company that cares to do the job correctly is between $145.00 – $225.00.
+This depends on the material used in piping, the age of the house which would help the plumber understand the plumbing code that was used in assembling the plumbing system, access to the plumbing, and what is assumed to be creating the blockage.